 Bruce E. Ludwick, Jr.

-Bruce Ludwick, Jr. is Director of Music and Organist at the Cathedral of Saint Paul in Birmingham, Alabama.
+Bruce E. Ludwick, Jr. is Director of Music and Organist at the Cathedral of Saint Paul in Birmingham, Alabama.
 Mr. Ludwick manages a liturgical music program composed of the semi-professional Cathedral Choir, Childrens’ Schola Cantorum, and cantor corps.
-He organizes, plans, and provides music for all parish liturgies and served as director of music for all diocesan liturgies at the Cathedral.
+He organizes, plans, and provides music for all parish liturgies.
 He was formerly Director of Music and Organist at St. Gabriel the Archangel Church in St. Louis, Missouri.
 While in Austin, Texas, he was organist at St. Mary Cathedral for the Extraordinary Form Mass and evening Mass (featuring classical guitar and organ).
 Ludwick has served Roman Catholic, Disciples of Christ, Episcopalian, and Church of the Brethren congregations in Missouri, Texas, West Virginia, and Pennsylvania, and has concertized in these states as well.
 He was responsible for the installation of Noack Organ Company Op.
-164, the Anna Catharine Grace Memorial Pipe Organ, one of the country’s first instruments in the French style of the 18th-20th Century.
+164, the Anna Catharine Grace Memorial Pipe Organ, one of the country’s preeminent instruments in the French style of the 18th-20th Century.

 Ludwick earned the Master of Music in Organ Performance with Emphasis in Sacred Music at the University of Texas at Austin where he studied with the late Gerre Hancock, Organist and Master of the Choristers Emeritus, St. Thomas Church, 5th Avenue.
 He earned the Bachelor of Music in Organ Performance and Music Education from West Virginia University as a student of William Haller.
 Other organ study was with the late David Craighead and Alan Lewis; his conducting study was with Kathleen Shannon.